The Standard Formula: A Guide to Solvency II – Chapter 8: Capital Requirements

 • Highly rated covered bonds.

-• Bonds or loans issued by other central governments and central banks.
+• Bonds or loans issued by other governments and central banks.

 • Bonds or loans issued by certain credit institutions and financial institutions.